THEOplayer/documentation/theoplayer/faq/64-page-and-source-domains.md

 ## Source domains

 Source domains specify from which domains the player is allowed to play streams.
 When the Source domains are configured to `example.com` the player will only play streams from this domain.
-If the player plays a stream from `other.com`, it will throw an error that the license is invalid.
+If the player attempts to play a stream from `other.com`, it will result in an error stating that the license is invalid.

 Similar to Page domains, whitelisting `example.com` will also whitelist all its subdomains such as `a.example.com` or `a.b.example.com` so you don't have to enter each of them one by one.
 Please note that whitelisting `*.example.com` <u>will not</u> whitelist the subdomains.